Trinity Lutheran Church and Preschool

 The church is located at 89 Main St. The pastor is Rev. Susan G. Latourette.
 For more information, visit congregationalchurchofnorthstonington.org or call 860-535-0379.

 ALTON — Sunday worship will be held at 9 a.m., followed by coffee hour.

 The church is located at 322 Church St. Parking is available on the street in front of the church.
 For more information, visit the church’s website stthomasalton.blogspot.com or call 401-364-3113.

-ASHAWAY — The church schedule begins Sunday morning at 9:30 a.m. with Bible Fellowship classes.
-The classes are discussion-oriented and are aimed at building relationships while studying God’s Word.
-Groups offered are men’s, women’s, mixed adult, young adults, teens and children’s classes.
-After Bible Fellowship, coffee and pastries are served in the fellowship hall.
+The normal church schedule begins Sunday morning at 9:30 a.m. with Bible Fellowship classes.
+The classes are discussion oriented and are aimed at building relationships while studying God’s Word.
+There are classes for men, women, mixed adults, young adults, teens and children.
+A worship service follows at 10:30 a.m.